logicalclocks/logicalclocks.github.io/docs/setup_installation/common/api_key.md

 ## Use the API Key

-To access the Hopsworks.ai REST APIs, you should pass the API key as a header **x-api-key** when executing requests on Hopsworks.ai as shown below:
+To access the [managed.hopsworks.ai](https://managed.hopsworks.ai) REST APIs, you should pass the API key as a header **x-api-key** when executing requests on [managed.hopsworks.ai](https://managed.hopsworks.ai) as shown below:

 ```bash
 curl -XGET -H "x-api-key: <YOUR API KEY>" https://api.hopsworks.ai/api/clusters